Need help right now?

 Before proceeding to your search results page, find the Advanced Search options below the search boxes.
 The option to limit by education level may be especially helpful:

-Most articles in PubMed are peer-reviewed, so enter your search:
+Most articles in PubMed are peer-reviewed, so enter your search.

 Access the full-text article by using the links at the top-right of the page, once you click on an individual result, as shown in the image below.